toralf/torutils/README.md

     $> ./err.py

 ## more info
-You need the Python lib Stem: https://stem.torproject.org/index.html for most of these scripts to run.
+You need the Python lib Stem (https://stem.torproject.org/index.html) for these scripts to run.